ekav555/CiscoCUIC_XMPP/readme.md

 ﻿**Introduction**

 The following project will explain how to connect to Cisco UCCX Realtime Notification Service and not rely on using 3rd party pay ware such as Matrix.Xmpp.Net.
 We will build a Microsoft .NET Console Application and used a 3rd party free library created by Smiley22.
 There was a lot of debugging needed to make things work.
 There was also two main code changes required inside Smiley22 Project.
+I quickly compiled this with not a lot of planning, but just to get a working example for the community.
+Forgive the poor coding/error handling on my part :)

 At a high level, we needed to change two things.